Craft of Research Series

 The scholarly literature frames your research questions and informs your thinking.
 When you do a literature review you are developing your understanding of the conversation that is going on among experts on your topic.
 This talk will help you organize your search and the results it discovers.

-How to Write about Theory
+How to Write the Theory Section

 Your theory section lets you shape the reader’s expectations of your object.
 This talk will explore some ways to build a conceptual framework or model to that end.

-How to Write about Method
+How to Write the Method Section

 In your methods section, you are giving your readers insight into what you have done to collect your data so that they will trust your results.
 In this talk, we’ll discuss how best to do that.